Put-in-Bay School News January 2015 All The Fun Things Happening At School

 This is the time of year for giving and counting our blessings.
 Last month, the Put-in-Bay School National Honor Society conducted a food drive for the Ottawa County Salvation Army.
 Thanks to our students, needy families received food for the holidays.
 As part of the Panther Pride Community Service Program, 7th graders Cecilia Glauser, Carin Kirsch, Hannah Lentz, Frankie Porche, and Morgan Stacy visited the residents of the Providence Care Facility in Sandusky.
 They put smiles on everyone they met!

-End of semester exams will be given on Wednesday, Thursday, and Friday, January 14 – 16.
+End-of-semester exams will be on Wednesday, Thursday, and Friday, January 14 – 16.
 The end of the semester is Friday, January 16th.
 Parent/Teacher Conferences this year will be an all-day affair, starting at 8 p.m. and concluding at 3:30 p.m. on Wednesday, January 28th.
 This being the case, students will not have school on Wednesday, January 28th.
 Parents are encouraged to call the school to make an appointment to meet with their child’s teachers.

 5 students have fun science activities planned for that day, as well.

-This winter we will be utilizing the “School Reach” parent notification system to announce school delays and cancellations.
+This winter, we will utilize the “School Reach” parent notification system to announce school delays and cancellations.
 Please keep your phone nearby on mornings when inclement weather may delay or cancel school.
 If you have changed your phone number recently, please notify the school.